makrai/notes/liu1908-summarization.md

   * reinforcement learning (Narayan+ 2018b; Paulus+ 2018; Dong+ 2018), and
   * multiple communicating encoders (Celikyilmaz+ 2018)
   * We achieve better results without using any of these mechanisms;

+## Human Evaluation

+* questionanswering (QA) paradigm (Clarke and Lapata, 2010; Narayan+ 2018b) which quantifies the degree to which summarization models retain key information from the document.
+Under this paradigm,
+  * a set of questions is created based on the gold summary under the assumption that it highlights the most important document content.
+  * Participants are then asked to answer these questions by reading system summaries alone without access to the article.
+The more questions a system
+* overall quality of the summaries produced by abstractive systems which due to their ability to rewrite content may produce disfluent or ungrammatical output.
+* Best-Worst Scaling (Kiritchenko and Mohammad, 2017) method where participants were presented with the output of two systems (and the original document) and
+  * according to the criteria of Informativeness, Fluency, and Succinctness.
+* Both types of evaluation were conducted on the Amazon Mechanical Turk platform.
+  * CNN/DailyMail and NYT datasets: we used the same documents (20 in total) and questions from previous work (Narayan+ 2018b; Liu+ 2019).
+For
+  * XSum: we randomly selected 20 documents (and their questions) from the release of Narayan+ (2018a).
+We elicited 3 responses per HIT.
+With regard to QA evaluation, we adopted the scoring mechanism from Clarke and Lapata (2010); correct answers were marked with a score of one, partially correct answers with 0.5, and zero otherwise.
+For quality-based evaluation, the rating of each system was computed as the percentage of times it was chosen as better minus the times it was selected as worse.
+Ratings thus range from -1 (worst) to 1 (best).
+* Tables 6 and 7: Results for extractive and abstractive systems respectively.
+  We compared the best performing B ERT S UM model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the L EAD baseline, and the G OLD standard as an upper bound.
+As shown in both tables participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms.
+  All differences between B ERT S UM and comparison models are statistically significant (p < 0.05), with the exception of TC ONV S2S (see Table 7; XSum) in the QA evaluation setting.